Managing access

 runZero supports multi-factor authentication, also known as two-factor authentication or 2FA.
 Physical hardware keys such as Google TitanKey and Yubico YubiKey are supported via the WebAuthn standard.

 You can configure MFA policies for your account via the Account settings page.
-If multi-factor authentication is required, users who do not have an MFA token set up will be required to set one up when they next log in.
+If multi-factor authentication is required, users who do not have an MFA token set up will be required to set one up when they next sign in.
 You can choose between requiring this for all users, or only requiring it for non-SSO users.
 The latter option is useful if your SSO server enforces MFA use.

 Note that changing the account settings to not require MFA will not alter the MFA status of existing accounts.
-Existing accounts will keep any existing MFA tokens they have registered, and will still be required to use one to log in.
+Existing accounts will keep any existing MFA tokens they have registered, and will still be required to use one to sign in.
 To disable MFA for a user, the user must clear the MFA token registration.
 To do this, they can go to their user settings page and click the red “Unlink” text next to the token ID in the bottom right.

 Disabling support access